Connectedness of the set of central Lyapunov exponents: Introduction

-exists.
 By Oseledec's theorem, given any invariant measure $\mu$ the limits exist $\mu$-a.e..
 The limits above are called {\it central Lyapunov exponent} of $x$.
-When $\mu$ is ergodic the limit doesn't depend to initial point and is constant $\mu$-a.e..
+When $\mu$ is ergodic the limit doesn't depend on initial point $\mu$-a.e..
 We recall that an invariant set $\Lambda$ of a diffeomorphism $f$ is {\it Lyapunov stable} if for any neighborhood $U$ of $\Lambda$ there is a $V$ of it such that $f^ n(V )\subset U$, for any $n\geq 0$.
-Surly, for any hyperbolic periodic point $p$ in a Lyapunov stable invariant set $\Lambda$ we have $W^u(p)\subset \Lambda$.
+Surely, for any hyperbolic periodic point $p$ in a Lyapunov stable invariant set $\Lambda$ we have $W^u(p)\subset \Lambda$.
 The set $\Lambda$ is {\it bi-Lyapunov stable} if it is Lyapunov stable for $f$ and $f^{-1}$.

-\textbf{Theorem A.}~For a $C^1$-generic diffeomorphisms $f$ and any partially hyperbolic homoclinic class $H(p,f)$ of $f$ with the splitting $E^s\oplus E^c\oplus E^u$ such that \begin{itemize} \item either $\textrm{dim}(E^c)=1$ or \item $H(p,f)$ is bi-Lyapunov stable and $E^c$ has a dominated splitting $E^c_1\oplus E^c_2$ into one dimensional bundles. \end{itemize} the central Lyapunov exponents associated to the ergodic measures with support equal to $H(p,f)$ forms a convex set.

-\textbf{Problem 1.}~In general, is the set of Lyapunov vectors associated to the set of ergodic measures on a generic homoclinic class convex?